saramchq/saramchq/README.md

 🌷 Currently learning: **Java and Javascript**
-🎧 Music while coding: Lo-fi, K-pop, rain sounds, classic & rock/metal 🧸 Fun fact: When I was 13, I used to explore Blogspot templates and tweak the code (without even knowing what I was doing).
-Looking back, I realize tech has always been a part of me!
+🎧 Music while coding: Lo-fi, K-pop, rain sounds, classic & rock/metal
+<p>🧸 Fun fact: When I was 13, I used to explore Blogspot templates and tweak the code (without even knowing what I was doing).
+Looking back, I realize tech has always been a part of me!</p>

 ---